 Paternity mediation generally takes several sessions depending on the complexity of issues and willingness of parties to negotiate.
 Paternity mediation currently takes place through online-video format with Zoom.

 How Much does Paternity Mediation Cost?

 Attorneys often charge retainers of three thousand dollars or more per person just to get the ball rolling.
-The fee for custody mediation is $1,000.00.
-This includes two 2-hour sessions as well as writing the Memorandum of Understanding for the parties to review and sign.
+The fee for custody mediation services is $2,000.00.
+This includes two 2-hour mediation sessions as well as drafting the Memorandum of Understanding for the parties to review and sign.
 The Memorandum of Understanding describes the agreements reached in mediation.
 This fee also includes the preparation of all court documents to get a court order along with an appointment to go over the steps for self-filing.
 If additional sessions are needed, fees are $250.00/hour and all sessions are 2 hours in length.